-The qualifying exam for the PhD in Biomedical Sciences component of the dual degree involves 3 parts: 1) the Core Comprehensive Exam (CCE); 2) the Elective Competency Certification (ECC); and 3) the Dissertation Proposal.
-The CCE is administered at the end of the year of core basic sciences study (in June of the first year for students who entered the PhD program the previous fall and in June of the second year for students entering the MSCR/PhD program through the MSCR program).
-The exam includes closed-book essay questions and oral examinations by the directors of the core basic science courses.
+The qualifying exam for the PhD in Biomedical Sciences component of the dual degree involves 2 parts: 1) the Core Comprehensive Exam (CCE) and 2) the Dissertation Proposal.
+The CCE is administered at the end of the first year of PhD study (in June for students who entered the previous fall).
+The exam includes closed-book essay questions and oral examinations by the directors of the Core Courses.
 A minimum score of 80% is required on each section to pass this comprehensive exam.